-Location: At your home on your own computer, either a PC or a Mac.
+Location: At your home on your own Windows or Macintosh computer.

 Length: I will email the exam to you in the morning and you will have to upload it to Canvas by the afternoon of the next day.

 Materials: I will email you a pdf copy of the exam questions and the original files you are to modify.